ugexe/zef/README.md

         CONFIGURATION /home/user/raku/install/share/perl6/site/resources/EE5DBAABF07682ECBE72BEE98E6B95E5D08675DE.json
         ...

-This config is loaded, but it is not yet the chosen config!
-We check that temporary config's `%config<RootDir>` for valid json in a file named `config.json` (i.e. `%config<RootDir>/config.json`).
-This can be confusing (so it may go away or be refined - PRs welcome) but for most cases it just means `$*HOME/.zef/config.json` will override an installed zef configuration file.

 To summarize:

 - You can edit the `resources/config.json` file before you install zef.

     When you `raku -I. bin/zef install .` that configuration file be be used to install zef and will also be installed with zef such that it will be the default.

-- You can create a `%config<RootDir>/config.json` file.
+- You can create a `$*HOME/.config/zef/config.json` file.

-    Where `%config<RootDir>`
-    comes from the previously mentioned `%?RESOURCES<config.json>`'s `RootDir` field (`$*HOME/.zef` in most cases), to allow overriding zef config behavior on a per user basis (allows setting different `--install-to` targets for, say, a root user and a regular user).
-Since this new config file could have a different `RootDir` than the default config (used to find the new one in the first place) this behavior may be changed in the future to be less confusing.
+    To allow overriding zef config behavior on a per user basis (allows setting different `--install-to` targets for, say, a root user and a regular user).
+Alternative one can set the `XDG_CONFIG_HOME` env variable to instead look in `$XDG_CONFIG_HOME/zef/config.json`.

 - You can override both of the previous entries by passing `zef --config-path="$path" <any command>`